Partying, siestas and sol – my three favourite things about Spain, the third-most-visited country in the world.

 Idllyic beaches abound in Menorca

-The Canary Islands are about three hours by plan from mainland Spain and have a much more laid-back vibe to them, being the crossroads between Spain and its former Latin American colonies like Venezuela and Cuba.
+The Canary Islands are about three hours by plane from mainland Spain and have a much more laid-back vibe to them, being the crossroads between Spain and its former Latin American colonies like Venezuela and Cuba.

 When to go